itzzmeakhi/Shoppie/DeveloperNotes.md

 Added a feature, so that user can rate a product out of 5 and can submit the rating.
 User can rate the specific product only once.
 It will be impllemted in UI in next commit.

+# Added Cart/BuyNow features

+### Commit - 11

+Added features so that loggedIn user can add the products to the cart and view them on the cart.
+Can also select the address from the saved addresses.
+And can place an order to the the selected address